Neptune Islands: Administration

 Administratively, the Neptune Islands Group (Ron and Valerie Taylor) Marine Park entity "overlays" the entirety of the Neptune Islands Conservation Park.
 Activities within the dual entity is restricted to "scientific research, tourism operations, competitions and organised events, commercial film-making (including sound recording and photography), installation of vessel moorings" and any activity that can be argued on a merit basis.
 Access to both terrestrial and marine areas is controlled by a permit system administered by one government agency.

 Cultural heritage

 Aboriginal heritage

 Little is known about Aboriginal heritage associated with the Neptune Islands.
-While it is likely that the islands can be seen from the Eyre Peninsula coastline and that the Islands may have more accessible to Aboriginal people during the recent ice age than during the present day, native title claims lodged in 1996 and 1997 respectively for southern Eyre Peninsula by the Barngarla and the Nauo peoples did not include the Islands.
+While it is likely that the islands can be seen from the Eyre Peninsula coastline and that the Islands may have been more accessible to Aboriginal people during the recent ice age than during the present day, native title claims lodged in 1996 and 1997 respectively for southern Eyre Peninsula by the Barngarla and the Nauo peoples did not include the Islands.